 The best parts of the 40 piece challenge to me are:

-- It will improve sight reading as student’s will just simply be reading more repertoire!
+- It will improve sight reading as students will simply be reading more repertoire